 Selling slaves earned Jorah Mormont an instant death sentence in Westeros, and he brings this up to convince Daenerys not to massacre the Wise Masters of Yunkai in "Mockingbird".

 Snake Oil Salesman: Bronn accuses Pyromancer Hallyne of being one of these, even going so far as to suggest that the wildfire he's making is actually pigshit, much to the man's affront.
 Averted during the Battle of the Blackwater when his wildfire turns out to be the real deal.

 The So-Called Coward: After describing himself as a coward, Samwell Tarley grows increasingly brave, first by killing a White Walker and then providing a capable defense of Castle Black.
 Pyp even marvels at how brave he is.

 The Sociopath: In a show full of bad people doing bad things, Joffrey Baratheon and Ramsay Snow stand out.

 Soft-Spoken Sadist: Roose Bolton is calm, courteous, and as cold-blooded a lord as Westeros can offer.
 His family uses a flayed man as their sigil and has a legendary reputation for torture.

-The rose Loras carries in "The Wolf and the Lion" hints that he is an Agent Peacock — beautiful, but dangerous.
-Considering that the Mountain had killed an opponent in the previous episode, viewers who haven't read the books might assume that the rather delicate-looking Knight of Flowers is destined to become Gregor's next victim.
-With a little Combat Pragmatism, however, Loras takes down the fearsome brute on his first jousting attempt.
+The rose Loras carries in "The Wolf and the Lion" hints at his Agent Peacock status―beautiful, but dangerous.
+Considering that the Mountain killed his previous opponent, viewers might assume the delicate-looking Knight of Flowers will suffer the same fate, but with a little Combat Pragmatism Loras takes down the brute on the first tilt.